Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 ### **Overview (September 29th \-):**
 The general plan in implementing this designs datapath is to create each pipeline stage in their own modules, then connect them all using pipeline registers within a larger datapath module.
 This approach allows for the datapath module to remain readable despite the incresed level of complexity.
 I believe that having the pipeline registers within the larger datapath module will allow for simpler application of stall and flush hazard signals, as well as provide more clarity in how instructions flow through the datapath.
 This approach also allows for easier testing and debugging of each module, as well as the design as a whole.

+Note that signals that pass through a pipeline stage, but are not used within that pipeline stage will not be included within that pipeline stages module.
+They will simply pass from the appropriate pipeline register to their destination, whether that be the hazard unit, or the next pipeline register.

 ### **Fetch Stage (September 29th \- October 1st):**
 This is the only stage with it's pipeline register being within it's own module.
 This was done as this pipeline register is actually just the PC register, and as such it's only input is PCNext, which is calculated within the fetch stage.
 So it made sense to put the pipeline register within this stage as it has a role midway through the stage.